Career Definition for a BMW Motorcycle Mechanic

 BMW motorcycle mechanics must have the technical skills to troubleshoot mechanical issues with BMW motorcycles and to dismantle and reassemble these bikes.
 They must have good customer service skills and be able to work long hours, especially during warmer months when motorcycle services are in high demand.

-According to the U.S. Bureau of Labor Statistics (BLS), motorcycle mechanics can expect a 6%, growth in their field from 2014 to 2024.
-BLS figures show the median annual salary for motorcycle mechanics was $34,220 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), motorcycle mechanics can expect little to no growth in their field - with 0% change expected from 2016 to 2026.
+BLS figures show the median annual salary for motorcycle mechanics was $35,680 in May 2017.